-Refer to the given below instructions to free up significant amount of disk space after installing Windows 10 Anniversary Update.
+Refer to the given below instructions to free up a significant amount of disk space after installing the Windows 10 Anniversary Update.

 Method 1 of 2

-Step 1: Open Settings app by clicking on its icon in the left-side of the Start menu.
-Or simply use Windows logo + I hotkey.
+Step 1: Open the Settings app by clicking on its icon on the left side of the Start menu.
+Or simply use the Windows logo + I hotkey.